pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 public List<User> index(@RequestParam int count) {...}
 ```

-By default, the name of the variable must match the name of the query string parameter, but this can be overridden.
+By default, the name of the variable must match the name of the query string parameter, but this can be overridden as well.

 ```java
 // GET /users?num_per_page=50